stv-emile/llvm-internals/cmake_craig_scott/Fundamentals/chp5-variables.md

   # Here, x still equals 1, y is not defined
 ```

-Selectively modify some variables in the surrounding scope.
+To Selectively modify some variables in the surrounding scope,
 PARENT_SCOPE of the set() and unset() commands can be used.
 ```
   set(x 1)
   set(y 3)
   block()
-      set(x 2 PARENT_SCOPE)
-      unset(y PARENT_SCOPE)
+      set(x 2 PARENT_SCOPE) # THis chnge only the parent variable - all the value in the variable copied from parent keep their original values unset(y PARENT_SCOPE)
       # x still has the value 1 here
       # y still exists and has the value 3